anton-tchekov/osdev/README.md

 - `stdlib/` is the standard library for userspace applications.
   We follow the C standard very loosely, but anything useful goes here.

-- `temp/` Code that was removed but I feel sorry to delete it
+- `temp/` Code that was removed and might be added back in later

 - `tools/` Tools for generating fonts, lookup tables, boot images etc.